jerturowetz/notes/to-do.md

 # Jer's To-Do List

-monday july 15 10:30
-block a main floor
+- Dr Koenekoop, monday july 15 10:30, block a main floor, room 3334
-room 3334
-doctor Koenekoop

 - Book vacation time from 5th to 9th of August
 - videotron internet (100) & mobile (8) is like 120 (call in)
 - Build 10 inch shelves for anti bathroom closet